AleoNet/welcome/documentation/guides/standards/00_token_registry.md

 ## Overview

 The Token Registry Program is a standard program designed for issuing and managing new tokens on the Aleo blockchain.
-It operates as a singleton program because on Aleo, all imported programs must be known and deployed before the importing program, and dynamic cross-program calls are not currently supported which makes composability difficult to implement.
-This means that a DeFi program must be compiled with support for all token programs that it will ever interact with.
-If a new token program is subsequently deployed on-chain, the DeFi program will need to be re-compiled and redeployed on chain in order to interact with that token.
+It operates as a singleton program: rather than deploying a separate program per token, all tokens register with this central registry, which manages their balances.
+DeFi programs depend only on the registry, so new tokens can be added without redeploying existing DeFi programs.
+As a secondary benefit, private transfers within the registry conceal the identity of the specific token being transferred, improving the anonymity set.

-In the near-term, support for dynamic dispatch will resolve this but currently, the issue is circumvented by means of the [token registry](https://explorer.provable.com/program/token_registry.aleo) which can manage balances for many different ARC-20 tokens.
-This program would be the standard "hub" that all tokens and DeFi programs interface with.
-Individual ARC-20 tokens can register with the registry and mint new tokens via this program.
-Transfers of token value will occur by direct call to the registry rather than the ARC-20 program itself.
-The benefit of this approach is that DeFi programs do not need to be compiled with any special knowledge of individual ARC-20 tokens: their sole dependency will be the registry.
-Hence the deployment of new tokens does not require re-deployment of DeFi programs.
-Similarly, individual ARC-20 tokens can also be compiled with dependence on the registry, but no dependence on the DeFi programs.
-The registry thus allows interoperability between new tokens and DeFi programs, with no need for program re-deployment.
-As a secondary benefit, the registry will provide privacy benefits (via an improved anonymity set) because all private transfers within the registry will conceal the identity of the specific token being transferred.
+This design predates [dynamic dispatch (ARC-0009)](https://github.com/ProvableHQ/ARCs/tree/master/arc-0009).
+With dynamic dispatch now finalized, programs can call other programs at runtime without compile-time imports, enabling the per-program token model described in [ARC-20](https://github.com/ProvableHQ/ARCs/discussions/124).
+The Token Registry remains live on mainnet and continues to serve existing integrations — see the caution above for guidance on new projects.

 This standard is emerged from extensive discussions and the approval of the [ARC-21 proposal](https://vote.aleo.org/p/21) to enable token interoperability across different applications.